Trish Thuy Trang

-Trish Thuy Trang (born December 15, 1980) is a Vietnamese American singer and songwriter.
+Nguyễn Thùy Trang (born December 15, 1980), known by her stage name Trish Thuy Trang, is a Vietnamese American singer and songwriter.

 Biography

 Early life and career

-Trish Thuy Trang (born Nguyễn Thùy Trang) was born in Ho Chi Minh city, Vietnam, on December 15, 1980.
+Nguyễn Thùy Trang was born in Ho Chi Minh City, Vietnam, on December 15, 1980.
 Growing up, Trang was already familiar with American music styles as a result of listening to artists such as Madonna, Mariah Carey and Sheryl Crow.
-As a result, her music can best be described as a mix of Asian pop, western pop, and R&B. Her parents saw the passion she had for music and encouraged her to take piano lessons, which later evolved into discovering Trang’s natural affinity for singing - a discovery that would ultimately result in the opportunity of a lifetime with Asia Entertainment.
+As a result, her music can best be described as a mix of Asian pop, western pop, and R&B. Her parents saw the passion she had for music and encouraged her to take piano lessons, which later evolved into discovering Trang’s natural affinity for singing.

-After seeing Trang’s vocal talents in various karaoke sessions, friends encouraged her to send a demo to Asia Entertainment.
-Amazed at how fluidly she was able to transition between English and Vietnamese, Asia Entertainment signed her.
+Friends encouraged her to send a demo to Asia Entertainment and she signed with Asia Entertainment, eventually being cited as one of their biggest stars in 2006.

 Trang writes and produces a majority of her own music.
 She appears on Asia Entertainment videos for the Vietnamese music community and collaborates with Asia Entertainment and Triple T Productions for CD productions.
 Trish Thuy Trang is one of the first Vietnamese singers to appear on iTunes, where her fourth CD Trish can be downloaded.
 Her fifth album, entitled Shades of Blue, was released in April 2008.
-Her 6th album, entitled "Whispers," was released in 2010.

 Personal life

-In October 2010, Trish and her fiancé Nghia were married in a Buddhist ceremony and in 2012 welcomed their first child, a son named Nio.
+In October 2010, Trang and her fiancé Nghia were married in a Buddhist ceremony and in 2012 welcomed their first child, a son named Nio.
 On her Facebook page, she explained that "His name is Buddhist and means the guardian of Buddha and protector of cherished values and beliefs against evil."

 In January 2014, Trish announced that she was again pregnant, this time with a daughter, and posted ultrasound imagery of the baby on her Facebook page.
 On May 31, 2014 her daughter Melodi was born.

-Trish is also the founder of baby wear company, Scabib.